0xB10C/peer-observer/README.md

 The peer-observer consists of multiple components.
 Primiarly an `extractor` that extracts events from a Bitcoin Core node and multiple `tools` that process the extracted data.
-The `extractor` and `tools` are connected with a [nanomsg]-based PUB-SUB TCP connection.
+The `extractor` and `tools` are connected with a [nats.io]-based PUB-SUB connection via a NATS server.
 The exchanged messages are serialized protobuf structures.

 The extractor is written in Rust and uses the Bitcoin Core tracepoints to extract events like received and send P2P messages, open and closed P2P connections, mempool changes, and more.
 This is implemented using the USDT capabilites of [libbpf-rs].
 The Bitcoin P2P protocol messages are deserialized using [rust-bitcoin].

-The tools are written in Python or Rust (or any other language that supports nanomsg and protobuf).
-They subscribe to the nanomsg publisher.
+The tools are written in Python or Rust (or any other language that supports NATS and protobuf).
+They subscribe to the NATS server.
 For example, the `logger` tool simply prints out all messages that it receives, the `metrics` tool produces prometheus metrics, and the `addr-connectivity` tool tests received addresses if they are reachable.
 Python tools can make use of the `protobuf/python-types` to deserialize the Protobuf